How Are Homeowners Insurance Rates Determined?

 Where You Live

-Insurance companies divide areas into territories and assign rates based on the losses companies experience in each territory and such factors as the quality of police and fire departments, incidence of crime, and general level of maintenance of the housing stock.
-Prices for homeowners insurance vary substantially from territory to territory in the Boston area.
+Insurance companies divide areas into territories and assign rates based on the losses companies experience in each one and factors like the quality of police and fire departments, crime statistics, and general level of maintenance of the housing stock.
+These factors affect prices substantially from territory to territory in the Boston area.

 Within territories, companies set rates according to the property’s proximity to a fire station and a fire hydrant, and on the quality of the fire department and water supply for firefighting.
 Rates are usually much lower for homes in “protected” areas within five miles of a fire station and within 500 to 1,000 feet of a fire hydrant.
 Premiums for homeowners insurance in unprotected areas are typically 40 to 60 percent higher than in protected areas.